cth/vcf-misc-tools/README.md

 * _vcf-from-imputed_: Tool for converting imputed files (mach or impute2) to a VCF file, including conversion between dosages, genotype likehoods and "called" genotypes.

-* _vcf-bsearch_: Tool that does fast extraction of given positions in a sorted, but not necessarily indexed VCF file.
-Output is another VCF file.
+* _vcf-bsearch_: Tool that does fast extraction of given positions in a sorted, but not necessarily indexed VCF file using a combination of binary and linear search.
+The output is another VCF file.

 ## Licence